Austria

 What makes the Austrian community special is how interdisciplinary it has become.
 Biologists, agronomists, ecologists, engineers, and data scientists all work side by side, often on the same projects.
 This creates a culture where technical innovation, fundamental biology, and applied crop research feed into each other.
 APPN is not only about sharing infrastructure, but also about connecting people who approach plant research from very different angles.

 Austria may not be the biggest country in Europe, but our landscape offers something unique to the phenotyping community: the ability to study both alpine ecosystems and major crop systems within short distances of each other.
 A fun example that we like to share; it’s possible to spend the morning collecting alpine species in the Tyrolean mountains and then, on the same day, return to Vienna and run a fully automated phenotyping experiment in a state-of-the-art phytotron.
-This range from mountain environments to high-tech chambers really captures the diversity of research here.
+This range, from mountain environments to high-tech chambers really captures the diversity of research here.

 And a lighter fact about us: Austria is famous for its coffeehouse culture, and it’s no exaggeration to say that many scientific ideas and collaborations here begin over a cup of coffee.
 APPN carries on that tradition; researchers meet across institutions and disciplines, and often the first spark of a project is as much about conversation and community as it is about technology.